andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 ### General todo/notes
+Get predator-prey model to work

 As possible, use fs package for file/path operations (e.g. saving R code), seems better then base R

+At some point, write unit tests with testthat

 ### For prepare_diagram:
 Maybe be flexible with input structure.
 E.g. if varlabels/varnames/flows are provided in a different order, still ok?
 And if they are not named, can we instead try to see if the list has 2 or 3 entries, and try to interpret the 1st as varlabels, 2nd as varnames, 3rd as flows.